Clean-up at fiery ethanol train derailment site in Iowa starts

-NEW YORK (Reuters) - Canadian Pacific Railway Ltd on Thursday started clearing the site of a train derailment in a remote location north of Dubuque, Iowa, that spilled ethanol from carriages and set three cars on fire, a spokesman for the railway said.
+NEW YORK, Feb 5 (Reuters) - Canadian Pacific Railway Ltd on Thursday started clearing the site of a train derailment in a remote location north of Dubuque, Iowa, that spilled ethanol from carriages and set three cars on fire, a spokesman for the railway said.

 The clean-up comes at a critical time for the ethanol and oil industry as regulators review safety regulations for transporting flammable products after a string of fiery derailments involving crude oil cargoes.